pedrolucaspalma/Cal.js/README.md

 The user registration is made by sending the main form element values to the server, using a `POST` request (endpoint `/users`) through Javascript `fetch()` API.

-One thing to mention here is that even though the password is stored a hash in the server, **it still is sent as plain text in the request body**.
-This is a security flaw, and should be addressed in the future, so **don't send personnal information in this registration**.
+One thing to mention here is that even though the password is stored a hash in the server and sent through a POST body (not appearing in the request URL), **it still is sent as plain text in the request body**.
+This is a security flaw, and should be addressed in the future, so until then **don't send personnal/sensitive information in this registration**.

 Once the request is submited and no errors are thrown, the user is redirected to Login page.

 ##### Login

 User login is made in a similar way, in the sense that form element values are sent using `POST` request (endpoint `/login`).
-In this case, the server sends the client a response containing the user's Id on the database, that is stored in localStorage for future usage.
+In this case, if the login is succssesfull the server sends the client a response containing the user's Id on the database, that is stored in localStorage for future usage.
 If no errors are thrown, the user is redirected to Main page.

+Later on I pretend to insert JWT authentication to this.
+It should work like this:
+- The `/login` route controller/service will now also return a JWT on the response body.
-Later on I pretend to insert JWT authentication to this, where a token will be sent via the server response, stored in localStorage or cookies, and sent alongside each other request the user may do.
+- Once the token is received on the client via the server response, it is stored in localStorage or cookies.
+- A new middleware will be included (ensureUserAuthenticated). ensureUserAuthenticated will be added in each existing route that uses a main functionality (Creating new events, editing events and listing events), being called before the main functionality controller.
+- This middleware will get a JWT from the request sent by the client and check if the token is valid.
+If it isn't, it throws an error that should redirect the client to the login page.
+- If it is valid, it calls the next controller to receive handle the request.